peterso/robotlearningblock/idf/taskboard/README.md

-# Roboton Task Board Firmware
+# Robothon Task Board Firmware

-A flexible and extensible firmware for Roboton Task Board.
+A flexible and extensible firmware for Robothon Task Board.

 Noteworthy features: